nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Variable chunking allows application control of how an object is broken up into chunks.
 This can increase the probability of retaining prior chunks in a new object version, or even of finding common chunks between different objects A chunk-aware API would enable the application to hint at optimal chunk boundaries.

 Chunks are globally deduplicated, which avoids redundant storage and network bandwidth - but only *after* the object has been Put using S3.
-A chunk0-aware API would let the client submit the chunk fingerprint to detect duplicates before having to transfer the payload.
+A chunk0-aware API would let the client submit the chunk fingerprint to detect duplicates and only transferring the payload if it is not a duplicate.

-Deduplication occurs **after** data compression, so the client must be allowed to compress chunks themselves.
-This also reduces the bandwidth over the S3 connection.
+Deduplication occurs **after** data compression, because the storage target needs to validate the fingerprint of received and stored chunks.
+Having to decompress every chunk to validate it before transmitting the compressed chunk would be very time consuming.
+To avoid this the client must be allowed to compress chunks themselves.

+None of this is supported in the base s3 protocol, wasting bandwidth over the links to the S3 processing point.

 Copy-on-write chunks enable object cloning and snapshotting sets of objects without requiring any payload copying.
 Different storage systems will vary on exactly how this is done, but being to create a snapshot without having to stop the world while copying vast amounts of payload will always be useful.
 See some of the previous blogs on how NexentaEdge's snapshots are particularly efficient and powerful.

-But, again, the base S3 API provides no support for creating or using snapshots.
+But, again, the base S3 API provides no support for creating or using snapshots of any kind other than full replication of an existing object.

 This document proposes a set extensions to the S3 API to address these limitations.
 These are strict extensions: additional methods and additional metadata modifiers to existing methods.
 All of the already defined S3 commands are left as is.
 The S3 protocol already supports addition of user-defined metadata fields to any object.

-## Common Deployment
+## Anticipated Deployment of the Chunk-Aware API
 Application developers are never quick to rely upon new APIs, even clean extensions to existing APIs.
-This is why the current proposal was not originally intended to be a public API.
+This is why the current proposed chunk aware API was not originally intended to be a public API.

 The internal goal was  to support an S3 Proxy Container that could be co-deployed using Kubernetes or Docker with the Client code.
 Such a container could offer as-is support to the client while optimizing wire traffic between the client host and a NexentaEdge cluster.